- Focus and Scope

 The following authorship points should be considered upon forming the authors' list for a submitted manuscript:

-• The lead (or corresponding) author confirms that all contributing co-authors and no uninvolved persons are included in the authors' list.
+- The lead (or corresponding) author confirms that all contributing co-authors are included in the authors' list.

-• The lead (or corresponding) author should finally confirm that all requests from CTA at submission, revision, and post-publication stages will be properly and timely answered.
+- The lead (or corresponding) author should also confirm that all requests from CTA at submission, revision, and post-publication stages will be properly and timely answered.

-• AI and AI-assisted tools cannot be included in the manuscript's authorship, see the next section.
+- AI and AI-assisted tools cannot be included in the manuscript's authorship, see next section.

-Any changes in authorship (inclusion or exclusion of co-author(s) and authorship order) along with the reasons for such action must be explicitly communicated to the Handling Editor if such changes are made in relation to the originally submitted manuscript.
+Any changes of authorship (by adding or deleting authors, and/or changes in corresponding author, and/or changes in the sequence of authors) along with the reasons for such action must be explicitly communicated to the Handling Editor if such changes are made in relation to the originally submitted manuscript.
 It is the responsibility of the corresponding author to notify the Handling Editor of any changes to the authorship of the manuscript prior to its final acceptance for publication.
+It is also necessary to confirm that all authors (including those being added or removed) have been notified and have agreed to the change.
 If there are no authorship similarities between the original and accepted manuscript versions, while the Handling Editor has not been notified, the journal will investigate this matter in accordance with the COPE recommendations, which may result in the retraction of the paper.

 We follow the widely recognized CRediT taxonomy (https://credit.niso.org) to highlight the unique contribution role of each co-author: Conceptualization, Data curation, Formal analysis, Funding acquisition, Investigation, Methodology, Project administration, Resources, Software, Supervision, Validation, Visualization, Writing – original draft, Writing – review & editing.
 The template file has a field for presenting this information.